- Diseases, Disorders & Conditions

 Planning a Healthy Menu

-For the past couple of months, I've posted hubs on how you and your family can prevent heart disease by eating smart with healthy foods by picking the right choices, since next month is National Heart Disease Awareness Month.
-By switching to meat-less alternatives and curbing the salt intake, and by looking for the heart-healthy and American Heart Association symbols on food packages, that's only the tip of the iceberg to lower cholesterol and blood pressure with exercise and eating well to avoid clogged up arteries.
+Two years ago, I've posted a series of hubs on how you and your family can prevent heart disease by eating smart with healthy foods.
+You can pick the right choices and start early this year since February is National Heart Disease Awareness Month.
+By switching to meatless alternatives and curbing the salt intake, that's only the tip of the iceberg.
+Look for the heart-healthy and American Heart Association symbols on food packages.
+You can lower cholesterol blood pressure with exercise and eating well to avoid clogged up arteries.
 In the final installment of this series, we're going to discuss how to eat well from breakfast to desserts and snacks to plan out a healthy menu for your grocery lists.

 - American Heart Association - Building healthier lives, free of cardiovascular diseases and stroke.